Newton-Communications/E2T/README.md

 The National Weather Service has issued a Special Weather Statement for Allegany County, MD, Baltimore County, MD, Carroll County, MD, Frederick County, MD, Harford County, MD, Washington County, MD, Frederick County, VA, City of Winchester, VA, Berkeley County, WV, Hampshire County, WV, Jefferson County, WV, Mineral County, WV, and Morgan County, WV beginning at 02:29 pm and ending at 08:29 pm (EAR/FOLF)
 ```

-## NEW FEATURE: Timezone Specification!
+## Advanced Usage: Timezone Specification
-You can now specify a timezone offset to use!
+Timezones can be specified, both in UTC offset and in TZ timezone format.
+[List of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
-Note: This *CAN* and *WILL* break if you use obscure timezones.
-Keep it to Mainland U.S. for best reliability.
+Note: The custom timezone specification feature has a possibility to break if an invalid timezone is specified.

-To use an specific timezone:
+To use an specific timezone offset:
 ```python
 from EAS2Text import EAS2Text